andreamanini98/TARZAN/README.md

 | macOS            | ✅     |
 | Linux            | ⚠️     |

-**Warning:** TARZAN have been developed and tested on macOS Sequoia 15.6.1, but should work even on Linux distributions (this may require adjusting the CMakeLists.txt file).
+**Warning:** TARZAN have been developed and tested on macOS Sequoia 15.6.1, but should work on Linux distributions (this may require adjusting the CMakeLists.txt file).
-A complete test on Linux distributions is defedder to future work.
+A complete test on Linux is deferred to future work.

 ## Prerequisites

 TARZAN needs the following dependencies to be installed:
 - <a href="https://www.boost.org" target="_blank" rel="noopener noreferrer">Boost libraries</a> v.
 1.89.0 (on macOS, suggested installation via Homebrew).
 - <a href="https://abseil.io" target="_blank" rel="noopener noreferrer">Abseil libraries</a> v.
-20250814.1 (other not ancient versions should work as well; on macOS, suggested installation via Homebrew).
+20250814.1 (previous versions should work as well; on macOS, suggested installation via Homebrew).
 - <a href="https://cmake.org" target="_blank" rel="noopener noreferrer">CMake</a> v.
 3.31.
 - A C++20 compatible compiler.